SilasLock/mirage-distribution/README.md

 ## The Model
 Inside `MirageSimulation/src/MirageSimulation.jl`, you'll find two different functions for the CDF of the value distribution: the Kumaraswamy distribution and the beta distribution.
 In the code, these are named `kumaraswamyCDF` and `betaCDF`, respectively.
 These both have a continuous support on the interval $[0, 1]$ and are vaguely bell-curve-shaped, making them ideal candidates for a flexible family of agent value distributions.

 However, these value distributions do not, for any arbitrary dashboard, produce a closed form for the CDF of a quantal responding agent's bid distribution.
-The bid distribution's CDF must instead by discretely approximated.
+The bid distribution's CDF must instead be discretely approximated.

 In order to compute a discrete approximation to the bid distribution's CDF, we need to first find a suitable way to discretize our continuous value distributions, and a suitable way to discretize the dashboard mechanism itself.
 We also need to make sure that the discretized version of our (continuous, IC) dashboard has a discretized pricing rule that both (a) retains the same incentive compatibility properties as the continuous version and (b) retains the same functional form regardless of how finely/coarsely discretized we make the type space.
 How do we do this?